How To Dry Herbs and Flowers

 • Place an absorbent paper towel on top of a glass turntable inside of the microwave.

-• Place your herbs or flowers on the paper toweling and close the door.
+• Place your herbs or flowers on the paper towel and close the door.

-• If the herbs are not dry, add an additional 30 seconds and check again.
+• If the herbs are not dry, add 30 seconds and check again.

 • Continue until completely dry.
 Store in a covered container.